thefakhir/dict-config-parser/README.md

     keys = {'DATASET_PATH' : ['VOC' , 'COCO'],
             'MODEL_PATH'   : ['WEIGHTS', 'JSON']}'

-The complete input parameters could look like this:

-    input_parameters = {'config_file' : 'config.ini',
-                        'get_new_config' : True,
-                        'default_keys' : keys}

 ##### Usage:

-After passing the required input parameters, you would need to run create_config method from the object created.
+You only have to pass through the input parameters and it would create a new file, if it doesn't already exist.
 This would create the required prompts on the command line and you can enter the values as needed.

-    config = ConfigParser(input_parameters)
+    config = ConfigParser(config_file='config.ini', get_new_config=True, default_keys=keys)
-    config.create_config()

 After creating the file, you would need to run the run_config method, from the current object of the class, to read the values